 If you ask the children what their favourite part of Mauritius was they would probably say the pool, the beach or the boat trips.
 But, if we asked them what they thought of the children’s fun park we went to, TerrOcean Le Domaine de l’Etoile, they’ll rave about it for hours.
 It was such a nice way to spend a few hours so I thought I’d share it with you.
+It should definitely be added to any family itinerary on a holiday in Mauritius.

 Le Domaine de Etoile is the biggest natural and private reserve in the whole of Mauritius.
 It’s over 1200 hectares and, unlike most of the attractions in Mauritius, is situated on the eastern part of the island.
 It’s full of native forests, lush valleys and dense vegetation – it was a place easy to fall in love with.